TL,DR:

 A proactive approach to data breach prevention is a core business imperative.
 It protects your bottom line, reputation, and legal standing.

-Regulatory and Compliance Consequences: Failing to protect data can result in severe penalties under regulations like the General Data Protection Regulation (GDPR), California Consumer Privacy Act (CCPA), and Health Insurance Portability and Accountability Act (HIPAA).
+Regulatory and compliance consequences: Failing to protect data can result in severe penalties under regulations like GDPR, CCPA, and HIPAA.
 Organizations may also face costly legal liabilities and class-action lawsuits.

 Building a resilient security posture involves a multi-layered approach.
 The following practices form the foundation of a modern prevention strategy.